JCepedaVillamayor/dotFiles/README.md

-# dotFiles
+# dotfiles

-This is the repository for my installations
+This are my dotfiles